ETC100/Determine-probe-coverage-by-Portion/python/Readme.md

-Here is script for monitoring interval merge
+Here is script for monitoring interval selection